FAC29A/Weeks01-03-Zukhra-Alex/README.md

 # Weeks01-03-Zukhra-Alex

-We will use this as a list for stuff
+We will initally use the readme for brainsorming

 Wine recommendation Agency
 Improve you dating profiles

 Different pages

+Custom Captcha.
+If wine agency: who is drunk?

 add smt